biocodices/bed_to_tabix/README.md

 ```

 You just have to pass the path of a `.bed` file, and `bed_to_tabix` will download
-the genotypes of the 2,504 samples from The 1,000 Genomes Project into a `.vcf.gz`.
+the genotypes of the 2,504 samples from The 1,000 Genomes Project into a single
+VCF file.